April 2026 update:Â

 Psalm 104:24 (NIV)

-While the Feast of Creation ecumenical process continues to evolve, you are welcome to subscribe to receive occasional updates (just 2-3 emails per year).
+While new resources are continually prepared for the Feast of Creation celebrations, you are welcome to subscribe to receive occasional updates (just 2-3 emails per year).